How to Get a Debt Consolidation Loan with High Debt-to-Income Ratio

 The primary alternatives to debt consolidation loans involve methods of reducing debt.
 Therefore, some of the best ways to learn how to consolidate your debt without getting a loan are:

-- Declare bankruptcy: This should only be used as a last resort, as declaring bankruptcy can have longstanding implications on your finances.
+This should only be used as a last resort, as declaring bankruptcy can have longstanding implications on your finances.
 However, it can also allow you to reduce your debt in the event you cannot meet any of your payments.
+To file for bankruptcy means to file for Chapter 7 or Chapter 13 which are liquidation and reorganization, respectively.
+This process will occur through the court system which means creditors cannot back out as they can with debt settlement or debt management.

 How to lower debt-to-income ratio?